Hamidou Diallo injury: Thunder G leaves on stretcher

-Hamidou Diallo came down awkwardly on his left leg in the fourth quarter in Wednesday’s game against the Warriors
+Hamidou Diallo came down awkwardly on his left leg in the fourth quarter of Wednesday’s game against the Warriors

 Really, really ugly fall for Hamidou Diallo.